rphlo/websocket-relay/README.md

-# Live MPEG Relay – MPEG1 Video & MP2 Audio Decoder in JavaScript
+# Websocket Relay, HTTP to Websocket for Live Streaming Solutions

-## Streaming via WebSockets
+## Video Streaming via WebSockets

 JSMpeg can connect to a WebSocket server that sends out binary MPEG-TS data.
 When streaming, JSMpeg tries to keep latency as low as possible - it immediately decodes everything it has, ignoring video and audio timestamps altogether.
 To keep everything in sync (and latency low), audio data should be interleaved between video frames very frequently (`-muxdelay` in ffmpeg).